 Student Health Insurance Premium.
 Wake Forest University requires health insurance for all full-time, degree-seeking students.
 Students who demonstrate coverage that meets our criteria may waive the insurance provided by WFU.
 Students may apply for a waiver or enroll online beginning June 1st.
 Premiums for student health insurance will be determined each year and published on the Wake Forest University website.
 Complete details and criteria can be found online.

 Medical Leave Continuous Enrollment Status.
 Students enrolled in the health insurance plan may continue coverage for a maximum of one year while on medical continuous enrollment status approved by the University.
 Students must intend to return and remain a degree-seeking candidate and remit appropriate premiums.
-To determine if you are eligible, please contact Student Blue for more information at 800-579-8022 or Ann Madigan at 336-758-4247.
+To determine if you are eligible, please contact Student Blue for more information at 800-579-8022 or 336-758-4247.